Magyartanulas/magyartanulas.github.io/extrastuff.md

 ### Adverbial (-n/-an/-en/-on)

-Front-voweled words take `-en`, back-voweled words take `-an,-on` and words ending in vowels take `-n`.
+Front-vowelled words take `-en`, back-vowelled words take `-an,-on` and words ending in vowels take `-n`.
 This is done to adjectives.

 * Gyorsan - (Quickly) From `gyors`
 * Gyakran - (Frequently) From `gyakor`